What To Do When Your Main Water Line Breaks

 In many cases, the fastest way to control the extent of a leak or break is to shut off the main water valves connecting the home piping systems to the street; this action will prevent the water from damaging your property until plumbing professionals are able to assess the damage and repair the break or replace the entire pipe.
 Turning off the main water valve is frequently done in an emergency, and most municipal websites or information lines provide the number to report a main water leak to the city utilities department.

-If you are a resident of the San Diego area, the A-rated, BBB-accredited plumbing specialists at 1-800-anytyme are available 24-7, holidays included, to provide emergency service from our many convenient locations if you suspect a water main leak and need a professional second opinion or a repair or replacement to your plumbing system.
-Contact us today at 760-477-0022.
-We look forward to serving you soon.
+If you are a resident of the San Diego area, the A-rated, BBB-accredited plumbing specialists at 1-800-anytyme are available 24-7, holidays included.
+If you suspect a water main leak and need a professional second opinion, we provide emergency services including repair or replacement to your plumbing system from our many convenient locations.